PolarisKnight/homeops/README.md

 ### Disclaimer:

-This readme was written by generative AI and reviewed by me.
+This readme was written by generative AI